icerpc/icerpc-docs/pages/docs/slice/language-guide/interface.md

 }
 ```

-All operations are abstract: you can't implement an operation in Slice.
+All operations are abstract at the Slice level: you can't implement an operation in Slice.

+When you create an application with Slice, these interfaces correspond to your entry point into Slice: you call and
+implement the C# (or Rust, Python...) abstractions and concrete implementations that the Slice compiler generates from
+your Slice interfaces.

 ## Interface inheritance

-An interface can inherit from one or more interfaces, provided the operation names of all interfaces are unique.
+An interface can inherit from one or more interfaces, provided the operation names of all these interfaces are unique.

 For example: